futureofcoding/futureofcoding.org/plan.md

 In summary, here's my tentative plan:

-1. Launch a Patreon.
-This will happen in the next week or three (because I'm taking off next week for Thanksgiving).
+~~1.
+Launch a Patreon.
+This will happen in the next week or three (because I'm taking off next week for Thanksgiving).~~ *Will punt on this for now.*

 2. Write.
 Mostly about teaching and learning to code.
 4-8 weeks, so Dec and Jan.